joltdx/abap-memoization-example/README.md

 Q: Aren't there better performing ways to calculate the Fibonacci sequence than the recursive method?

 A: Well, yes, but I need somthing "slow" to demonstrate the memoization 🙂 I have included two other options in the end, for good measure...
+(Although one could argue that the recursive function is the "right" way to do it)

 Q: What's memoization?